deltachat/deltachat-pages/es/help.md

 - There are no immediate plans but some preliminary thoughts.
 - There are 2-3 avenues for introducing a Delta Chat Web Client, but all are significant work.
-For now, we focus on getting stable releases into all appstores (Google Play/iOS/Windows/macOS/Linux repositories) as native apps.
+For now, we focus on getting stable releases into all app stores (Google Play/iOS/Windows/macOS/Linux repositories) as native apps.
 - If you need a Web Client, because you are not allowed to install software on the computer you work with, you can use the portable Windows Desktop Client, or the AppImage for Linux.
 You can find them on